Pradheepduraisami/sample/README.md

 + the first line echo "# sample-demo" >> README.md created an file READ.md with the conten " sample"

-+added a simple js file using notepad named **script file.js**
++added a simple js file using notepad named **script file.js** +made changes in github.com .we have to pull the changes in local git repository